I headed to the border with India and Pakistan at Wagah. There were very few people there and it was straight forward.

 They let me sleep in one of the offices.
 I decided to get my air bed and sleeping bag out of my roll bag and sleep in comfort.
 I had a good night’s sleep.

 We were off at 7:30 heading towards Quetta.
 As we ascended the hills the temperature got cooler.
 My Heated grips had stopped working so on the off chance that they might work I pushed the button.
 To my amazement they did.
-It was shear bliss!!
+It was sheer bliss!!

 Quetta is a troubled town and I noticed this when I stopped at the police check point and waited for another escort.
 The guard was a commando and besides having an AK 47 in hand had a hand gun.
 He showed me the gun and took the magazine out to show me the seven rounds it contained.

-When the escort arrived there were two armed guards in the back, one watching the front and one watching the back.
+When the escort arrived, there were two armed guards in the back, one watching the front and one watching the back.
 They were standing up with rifles pointing to the back and front.
 This looked a lot more serious.

 I followed along going through the traffic of Quetta where the Hilux left me then an armoured car pulled out and signalled me to follow.
 I was starting to feel like this was getting a bit too serious.